tequdev/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 ## 10. No offered lease after installation
 - Now the Evernode installation will only mint the leases, It won't create lease offers for you.
-- It will create the lease offers in next start of the message board.
+- It will create the lease offers at the next start of the message board.
   - You can also run `evernode offerlease` to offer the unoffered leases.

 ## 11. No rewards even if the Host is active
-- **Case 1:** If your host has unoffered leases.
+- Check whether your host lacks reputation by checking [these conditions](evernode-host-reputationd.md#host-reputation-for-rewards)
-- **Case 2:** Your reputation will be set to 0, if your host has less than 3 instances.
-- **Case 3:** Your reputation will be set to 0, if your host's lease fee is more than `(reward distribution for the moment / host count) * 110%`

 ## 12. Lease offer creation failure
 - **Case 1:** If your lease offering failed when you run `evernode offerlease`, Executing the command again would offer the remaining leases.